chronotope/chrono-tz/parse-zoneinfo/README.md

 # parse-zoneinfo

-Rust library for reading the text files comprising the [zoneinfo database][w], which records time zone changes and offsets across the world from multiple sources.
+Rust library for reading the text files comprising the [zoneinfo database], which records time zone changes and offsets across the world from multiple sources.

 The zoneinfo database is distributed in one of two formats: a raw text format with one file per continent, and a compiled binary format with one file per time zone.
 This crate deals with the text format.